iizotov/aws-tech-summit-lab/README.md

  If you know your way around WordPress, you can append `/wp-admin/` to the endpoint and log in using `admin` / `TechSummit2022` and create new posts.

 # Goal
-Looking at this environment, design and execute a fail-over.Clearly it involves a) failing over the Aurora Global Database to ap-southeast-2 b) Failing over EFS replication to ap-southeast-2 c) modifying the database endpoint in the secondary site and d) changing distribution weights in the Global Accelerator Endpoint and ... a few other things - I'll let you figure them out.
+Looking at this environment, design and execute a fail-over.
+Clearly it involves a) failing over the Aurora Global Database to ap-southeast-2 b) Failing over EFS replication to ap-southeast-2 c) modifying the database endpoint in the secondary site and d) changing distribution weights in the Global Accelerator Endpoint and ... a few other things - I'll let you figure them out.

 Oh yes, it all sounds great in theory, but this particular customer is ultra concerned that the last time they tried failing out of us-east-1 during the [December 2021 Event](https://aws.amazon.com/message/12721/), none of it worked.
 They cited that during the LSE, *'Route 53 APIs were impaired from 7:30 AM PST until 2:30 PM PST preventing customers from making changes to their DNS entries'* and this was partly the reason why they introduced Global Accelerator to the architecture since December.